Board of Directors

 The Executive Committee (EC) of the Board of Directors is comprised of the presidents, or their appointed representatives, of the University of Hawaii and the Oceanic Institute, the two institutions that co-administer the Center.

-Shaun Moss, Ph.D., of The Oceanic Institute and Maria Gallo, Ph.D., of the University of Hawaii are the two Executive Committee members.
+Shaun Moss, Ph.D., of The Oceanic Institute and Rachel Novotny, Ph.D., of the University of Hawaii are the two Executive Committee members.

 The Executive Committee is responsible for making the final decisions on administrative policy, budget and procedures of CTSA.
 It also appoints the Executive Director of CTSA.